 - 2 manual inflation pumps

 - extra manikin replacement parts

-Primary schools are not eligible to a CPR kit because it’s only suitable for students 12 years old and over.
-However, if teachers would like to demonstrate CPR to a class, there are a few options available to you.
+Primary schools are not eligible for CPR kits as they’re only suitable for students aged 12 years and older.
+If you are a teacher who would like to demonstrate CPR to your class, you can:

 - Contact your local fire and rescue or ambulance service to see if they would be happy to visit the school.

 If your school is in the Greater Manchester area of England or Scotland, the fire and rescue service in those areas have BHF CPR kits available for use.
 To find out more information, and locate your closest station, visit the Scottish Fire and Rescue Service and Manchester Fire and Rescue websites.